 - 3 drops melaleuca oil (tea tree)

-- 2 teaspoons fractionated coconut oil or olive oil, fill bottle
+- 2 teaspoons fractionated coconut oil, or olive oil, to fill the bottle